ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 Note also, the longer the stepsize, the larger the error and the less likely the acceptance of the proposed state for the MCMC algorythm.

-## Comparison
-As mentioned in the beginning, our goal was, to compare the leapfrog with the U7 to draw samples from a probability distribution.
-For this purpose we chose two different toy examples and two methods of convergence diagnostics to measure the fit of the drawn samples.

-The first example is a 100 dimensional standard normal distribution.
-We fixed the time to 10 and plotted the acceptance rate for different stepsizes against each other.
-The expected higher acceptance rate, due to a better approximation of the deterministic behaviour, can easily be observed.
+## Benchmarking leapfrog and U7-based HMC
+To compare the performance of the leapfrog and U7 integration schemes in the context of HMC, we plug above implementations into HMC and sample from two different probability distributions.

+The first example is a 100-dimensional standard normal distribution.
+Because of the high symmetry of this distribution, we have to be careful to not compare apples and oranges: if we integrate for different total times, the trajectory might double back and we would waste computational effort (TODO: link or explanation).
+We thus fix the total integration time (given by `number of integration steps x time step`) to ten time units and run HMC for different combinations of time step and number of integration steps.
+If we can use a higher stepsize, we have to perform less integration steps, which means less costly gradient and Hessian evaluations.

 ![title](Figure_2.png)

-Unexpected peak at stepsize 1,5 might be explained by the hidden Hamiltonian, but we could not figure out for sure, why this is the case.
+We find indeed that the acceptance rate stays almost constant at almost one for a wide range of time steps, while the HMC implementation based on the leapfrog integration scheme shows rapidly diminishing acceptance rates.
+This confirms that we have implemented the U7 integrator correctly and makes us even more excited to test it on a "real" system!

 summary: hessian sparse Zeitgewinn